-Why buy a house in Leeds
+Why buy in Leeds

 Leeds is a popular city because of its more affordable house prices, its growing number of businesses and its buzzing cultural scene.